NicoPampe/ConectGameComp/README.md

-ConectGameComp
+ConnectGameComp
 ==============

 We are creating a game to be played and will go to a coding competition